Annex D: Internal Schema References (Normative)

 D.5.3 Structural Composition Rules

-Object-level $ref is a structural composition: it merges the fields of one or more templates into the current object.
+Object-level $ref is a structural composition: it merges the fields of a template into the current object.
+Each object-level $ref targets exactly one template.

 D.5.4 Field Collision Rules